Tournia/tournia-site/README.md

 ========================

 ## Tournia is no longer maintained
 You can host Tournia yourself by following the documentation below.
-If you really need to host your tournament on tournia.net, please contact info at tournia.net
+If you really need to host your tournament on tournia.net, please contact info a t tournia.net

 ----------------------------------